dyno-might/dyno-might.github.io/_posts/2020-10-12-police-violence-the-veil-of-darkness.md

 title: "The veil of darkness"
 image: /img/police/court_light_cropped.jpg
 tags: statistics policy
+last_updated: 2021-02-09

 ---

 Measuring police bias using simple ratios [doesn't work](https://dyno-might.github.io/2020/10/08/police-violence-your-ratios-dont-prove-what-you-think-they-prove/).
 You can never cleanly separate the impact of race from other associated factors.

-Instead, I want augmented-reality goggles that make race invisible.
-Then we could run the following experiment:
+But imagine we had augmented-reality goggles that made race invisible.
+Suppose we ran the following experiment:

 * Have half of police wear race-invisibility goggles for a year.
 * Have the other half wear non-invisibility goggles.
-* Look at the *difference* of the two groups.
+* Look at the difference of the two groups.

-The police with invisibility goggles would [*not*](https://dyno-might.github.io/2020/10/08/police-violence-your-ratios-dont-prove-what-you-think-they-prove/#a-thought-experiment) have equal statistics with respect to race, because race is correlated with many things other than how people appear.
-However, since the only difference between the two groups is if police can see race, the difference reveals exactly the impact of police bias.
+The police with invisibility goggles would [*not*](https://dyno-might.github.io/2020/10/08/police-violence-your-ratios-dont-prove-what-you-think-they-prove/#a-thought-experiment) have equal statistics with respect to race.
+That's because race is correlated with many things other than how people look.

+However, the only difference between the two groups of police is if they can see race.
+Thus, their *difference* would reveals exactly the impact of police bias.

-We can't do this experiment, but we can do kind of low-tech approximation.
-Instead of augmented reality goggles we use the geometry of the earth and sun.
-This idea is called the "veil of darkness": Take all cars stopped by police in some area around 7:15pm.
-Depending on the time of year, it may be light or dark.
-When dark, it's harder to tell a driver's race.
-So let's look at how the racial mix of stopped drivers changes throughout the year.
+We haven't done this experiment, of course.
+But we've done a kind of low-tech approximation, called the "veil of darkness".
+Instead of augmented reality goggles, we use the geometry of the earth and sun.
+Here's the idea: Take all cars stopped by police in some around around 7:15.
+It will be light in summer, but dark in winter, meaning it's harder to tell the race of the driver.
+So we ask, does the racial mix of stopped drivers change throughout the year?

 # Stopping data